This article was originally published on October 31, 2011. It has been updated.

-41. “Dial ‘M’ for Murder or Press ‘#’ to Return to Main Menu,” Treehouse of Horror XX
+41. “Dial ‘M’ for Murder or Press ‘#’ to Return to Main Menu,” Treehouse of Horror XX (Season 21, 2009)

 Memorable Quote: “Lisa Simpson in detention?
 My horoscope said I would see something interesting today, but I thought that would be the horoscope itself.”

-#42.
-“Hell Toupée,” Treehouse of Horror IX
+39. “Hell Toupée,” Treehouse of Horror IX (Season 10, 1998)

 Memorable Quote: “That’s what I call a bad hair day!”

-38. “Scary Tales Can Come True,” Treehouse of Horror XI
+38. “Scary Tales Can Come True,” Treehouse of Horror XI (Season 12, 2000)

-Reason for Ranking: They stole a joke from The Brady Bunch, replacing George Glass with George Cauldron.
-Even if it’s actually just an homage, they probably could have aimed higher.
+Reason for Ranking: They stole a joke from The Brady Bunch, replacing the fake name “George Glass” with “George Cauldron.”
+Even if it’s an homage, they could have aimed higher.

 Memorable Quote: “Boy, dumping your kids in the forest sure gets your hands dusty.”
 “What?
 You threw our precious babies into the woods?
 We could have sold them!”

-37. “There’s No Business Like Moe Business,” Treehouse of Horror XX
+37. “There’s No Business Like Moe Business,” Treehouse of Horror XX (Season 21, 2009)

-34. “Easy-Bake Coven,” Treehouse of Horror VIII
+34. “Easy-Bake Coven,” Treehouse of Horror VIII (Season 9, 1997)

 Memorable Quote: “If they’re really witches, why don’t they use their powers to escape?”
 “That sounds like witch-talk to me, Lisa.”

-33. “Stop the World, I Want to Goof Off,” Treehouse of Horror XIV
+33. “Stop the World, I Want to Goof Off,” Treehouse of Horror XIV (Season 15, 2003)

 Memorable Quote: “Do you realize what this means?”
 “Yeah, but you say it first.”